-The Department of Biostatistics has the open position(s) listed below for which it is presently recruiting.
+The Department of Biostatistics is presently recruiting for the open position(s) below